Evil from Within: Machine Learning Backdoors through Hardware Trojans: Discussion

-\textbf{Detectability.} The overhead of our hardware manipulation is minimal.
-In theory, the attack can be detected by comparison with a \trojan-free circuit~\cite{DBLP:conf/iscas/BhasinR15}.
-However, no such golden model exists when the designer or a supplier inserts the \trojan.
-Even formal verification approaches~\cite{DBLP:conf/iscas/RathmairSK14,DBLP:conf/dac/GuoDJFM15} are ineffective as they would have to be performed or at least set up by the malicious entity.
-In addition to scaling issues when considering a large \ac{IP} core such as the \ac{DPU}~\cite{DBLP:conf/itc/NahiyanSVCFT17}, similar arguments can be made for proof-carrying hardware~\cite{DBLP:journals/tifs/LoveJM12}.
-Techniques such as information flow security verification require at least some knowledge of the \ac{IP} internals to identify so called \emph{observe points}~\cite{DBLP:conf/itc/NahiyanSVCFT17}.
-The only viable option is to analyze the circuit itself for malicious functionality.
-For \acp{FPGA}, this requires tedious reverse engineering of the bitstream format and, crucially, interpretation whether there are any malicious functions hidden within an unknown architecture.
+\textbf{Detectability.} The trojan is implanted during design or manufacturing, and our hardware manipulation overhead is minimal.
+Hence, as discussed in \autoref{dpu_trojan::sec::intro}, the only viable option for trojan detection is to analyze the circuit itself for malicious functionality.
+For \acp{FPGA}, this requires tedious reverse engineering of the bitstream format and, crucially, interpretation of whether there are any malicious functions hidden within an unknown architecture.
 For \acp{ASIC}, one needs to image the chip layer by layer using a \ac{SEM} and extract a netlist using computer vision, a task that requires highly specialized equipment, skills, and considerable monetary resources.
-Even after successful netlist recovery, one faces again the problem of detecting a \trojan within an unknown circuit.
-We claim that such efforts are out of reach for most entities in practice.
-Although nation states dispose of the resources to conduct such investigations, the required effort does not scale to a wide range of \acp{IC}.
+Even after successful netlist recovery, one again faces the problem of detecting a \trojan within an unknown circuit.
+We claim that such efforts are out of reach in practice.
+Although nation-states dispose of the resources to conduct such investigations, the required effort does not scale with the number of samples to be tested.

 \textbf{Hardware Countermeasures.} Two antagonistic approaches could be followed to harden a hardware design against manipulations.
-As first strategy, cryptographic and obfuscation measures can be used to protect the \ac{HDL} design from manipulations.
-This demands a trusted design process, requiring strict access restrictions for the design files, vetting of all involved employees, and verification of the employed design tools.
-Furthermore, this chain of trust must be extended to all third-party \ac{IP} cores utilized in the manufacturing process.
-Another strategy is switching to an open-source approach and ensuring public access to all design sources, allowing for third-party verification.
+Cryptographic and obfuscation measures can hamper manipulating the \ac{HDL} design.
+This demands a trusted design process, requiring strict access restrictions for the design files, vetting of all involved employees, and verification of design tools.
+Furthermore, this chain of trust must be extended to all third-party \ac{IP} cores.
+Another strategy is switching to an open-source approach and ensuring public access to all design sources, allowing for independent verification.
+Although both strategies can help mitigate tampering along the supply chain, a trojan can still be inserted during the manufacturing, for example, by replacing the trusted netlist with a trojanized clone.
+Consequently, using hardware accelerators for security-critical machine-learning applications demands a trusted production facility.